 History and Introduction to Chiweenie Dog

-The Chiweenie is a designer dog, bred using cross-breeding techniques between the Dachshund and the Chihuahua.
+The Chiweenie is a mixed breed dog, bred using cross-breeding techniques between the Dachshund and the Chihuahua.
 The breed was discovered entirely by accident at first but proved to be popular amongst dog owners leading to intentional breeding.

-In fact, the first Chixie did not come into existence until the late ’90s.
+In fact, the first Chiweenieor Chixie did not come into existence until the late 90s.
 What is more, is that the American Kennel Club still does not recognize it as a breed because it is a designer dog.
-But that has not stopped dog lovers from starting their very own Chiwee clubs.
+But that has not stopped dog lovers from starting their very own Chiweenie clubs.

-Although the region of origin of the Chiweenie is still a mystery, it is believed that they first appeared in parts of Northern America.
+Although the origin of the Chiweenie is still a mystery, it is believed that they first appeared in parts of Northern America.

 Unlike most dogs, the Chiweenie is found in varying appearances and physical attributes as a result of differences in breeding practices.
 However, here are a few common features that can help you spot a Chiweenie.

-The Chiweenie is a small dog, so it is no surprise that they do not grow beyond the height of nine inches.
+- It is a small dog, so it is no surprise that it does not grow beyond the height of nine inches.

-Typically, the Chiweenie has a long sausage-shaped body like the Dachshund with short stubby legs or a stout and sturdy built like the Chihuahua.
+- Typically, the Chiweenie has a long sausage-shaped body like the Dachshund with short stubby legs or a stout and sturdy build like the Chihuahua.

-Chiweenies have triangular noses, longer and than that of a Chihuahua.
+- Chiweenies have triangular noses, longer than that of a Chihuahua.

 Don’t let the Chiweenie’s small size fool you.
 These dogs are feisty, mischievous, and energetic.
 While they enjoy sitting in laps and prancing around, they can give you a run for your money in a game of fetch.